Stuycs-K/project03-final-9-gaor-chine/DEVLOG.md

 - edited code to allow multiple clients to connect using select
 - tested multiple clients and works but did not implement checking for when clients exit yet

+### 2024-01-05 - Disconnections and client stdin
+- added select to client to check for server status
+- server and clients can tell if each other have disconnected (server removes client from fds, client exits)
+- clients can write to server using stdin and server returns processed string

 ## Edmund Chin